+Translation of a guest post by Bakhadyr Namazov, independent journalist and human rights activist.
+Read the original in Russian.
+On 6 December 2010, at 10 a.m., a small group of Uzbek human rights activists came out to protest on the Republic’s main square, Mustakillik.
 Abdulo Tojiboi ugli, Viktoria Bazhenova, Vladimir Husainov and Dmitri Tikhonov demanded the resignation of President Karimov and his government, as well as freedom of assembly, association and movement (Dmitri Tikhonov has been unable to leave the country for the past year).

 neweurasia is pleased to announce a content-sharing collaboration with the European Journalism Centre (EJC), a non-profit media organization based in the Netherlands that covers industry issues and news by and for journalists.

 It is funny how teachers in Kyrgyzstan do not see the real economic situation in the country and continue demanding to boost their salaries.
 Those who are supposed to be source of enlightenment and knowledge fail to evaluate the current budget’s limits.
 It is funny that teacher throughout (!) the country are posing the same demand.
 Or is it funny, and there is no invisible hand behind the educators’ rallies?
 The rallies are popping up in various parts of the country like an avalanche trace.
 Bazar Korgon teachers were first to take to street demanding to increase their salaries up…

 The Commonwealth of Independent States (CIS) is developing a computerized method of banning journalists and human rights defenders from its collective territory, according to a report by the Norwegian Helsinki Committee.
 The report’s author, Ivar Dale, tells neweurasia’s readership about his very important and critical research.

 Here’s a juicy announcement for the doctoral students among our readership: the University of Exeter is offering PhD scholarships.
 The full announcement is below.